AkkaWakka/MouseBits/readme.md

 - Define and place entities in simple patterns without having to place everything individually.

 The first item placed sets the base.
-- If you've enable an axis restriction, enties not placed on the same x, y, or diagonal line as the base will be moved to that line (e.g. long belts).
+- If you've enable an axis restriction, entities not placed on the same x, y, or diagonal line as the base will be moved to that line (e.g. long belts).
-- If you've defined a pattern, enties are only placed if they fit the pattern (e.g. inserters).
+- If you've defined a pattern, entities are only placed if they fit the pattern (e.g. inserters).
-- If you've set a spacing, enties will only be placed that far apart (e.g. chemical plants).
+- If you've set a spacing, entities will only be placed that far apart (e.g. chemical plants).

 You can have any combination of these.
 For example, inserters placed every 2 tiles apart, skipping every 6th inserter, in a diagonal line.